 Once you have entered your couples of points, check Apply Bestfit and click Preview.
 The software has now computed a best fit (using the rough manual alignment that you can check thanks to one label per couple of points that is also created in order to see deviations).
 Next to the dialog box a small report is displayed in order to summarize all the transformations.

 If the result is not correct, press Delete twice to remove the last couples of points and enter a new couple of points.
-You can also erase all current points with Reset.
+You can also Reset the computation and disable some pairs.